danielsobrado/jenkins-poc/README.md

 ## On Commit compile and send email alerts if there are errors
 ### Prerequisites
-* Docker Compose to start Jenkins and a local email server
+* Docker Compose to start Jenkins a mercurial server and a local email server
-* Local Mercurial server in Windows with Tortoise or in WSL2
 ### Usage
 1. Build the Docker image:
 ```